 Arrangement to provide plates and glasses for taking MDM has been undertaken.
 State Fund of Rs.
-93.66 crore has been released for purchase of Plates and glasses, out of which Rs.
-62.67 crore have been utilized to procure 79.95 lakh units and distributed to the students.
-In this year all purchase/distribution will be completed.
+93.66 crore has been released for purchase of Plates and glasses.
+Till date 10977780 units have been procured and distributed to the students.